Store Venjetinden

-Store Venjetinden (or sometimes Store Vengetinden) is a mountain in the municipality of Rauma in Møre og Romsdal county, Norway.
+Store Venjetinden is a mountain in Rauma Municipality in Møre og Romsdal county, Norway.
 It is located about 3 km northeast of the mountain Romsdalshornet, about 4 km east of the Rauma river and European Route E136, and about 10 km southeast of the town of Åndalsnes.
 It is the highest summit in the Romsdalsalpane range.

 Ascents

 The first ascent was via the northeast ridge in 1881 by William Cecil Slingsby and Johannes Vigdal.
 The first ascent via the western ridge was in 1930 by Erik Heen and Karl Oshaug.

-In 2021, the men's world record for the vertical kilometer was set by Spanish mountain runner Kílian Jornet at Vengetind with a time of 28:48.
+In 2021, the men's world record for the vertical kilometer was set by Spanish mountain runner Kílian Jornet at Venjetinden with a time of 28:48.